nxp-mcuxpresso/mcuxsdk-middleware-bluetooth-host/doc/ADG/topics/le_data_packet_length_extension.md

 );
 ```

 After the procedure executes, a *gConnEvtLeDataLengthChanged\_c* connection event is triggered with the maximum values for number of payload octets and time to transmit and receive a link layer data channel PDU.
 The event is send event if the remote device initiates the procedure.
-This procedure is shown in [Figure 1](#FIG_Z2L_PKB_BY).
+This procedure is shown in [Figure 5](#FIG_Z2L_PKB_BY).<br>
+**Figure 5.
+Data Length Update Procedure**
 ![](../images/figure7.png "Data Length Update Procedure")

 **Parent topic:**[Generic Access Profile \(GAP\) Layer](../topics/generic_access_profile_gap_layer.md)